If you are a new veteran or dependent student who has not used VA benefits before at any institution of higher education, this is where you start.

 - DARS Evaluation Form — This form is used if you are enrolled in a course that does not automatically appear on your Degree Audit Report.
 The form needs to be completed by your advisor, verifying that the course(s) will apply to the degree program.

-- Enrollment Change Notification — To submit any changes to your enrollment after you have submitted your VA Activity Sheet.
+- Enrollment Change Notification — To submit any changes to your enrollment after you have submitted your VA Enrollment Activity Form.

 - Graduate Program of Study — For graduate students only.
 This form must be completed by your academic advisor.